massivelines/massivelines-portfolio/src/content/projects/zcot/index.md

 icons: [react, gatsby, sass]
 ---

+Work In Progress

-Work In Progress: A JAMstack website built for the Z Club of Texas.
+A JAMstack website built for the Z Club of Texas.

 A car club based in Dallas Texas needed a new website that was easy to keep updated and could be could be hosted on a shared server.